gravity-ui/page-constructor/README.md

 ## Publish

-If you need to release a new version of the package,
+If you need to release a new version of the package, go to [TeamCity](https://teamcity.aw.cloud.yandex.net/project/Cloud_Instruments_BlogConstructor?mode=builds#all-projects)

-- manually update the version in the `package.json` and `package-lock.json`,
-- add writing in `CHANGELOG.md`
-- run `npm publish` in CLI

 If you are developing new functionality in your branch and you need to release a version in order to test the package in another project, you need to release an alpha version of the package.